 The Breastfeeding Network Drugs in Breastmilk Factsheets A range of factsheets with detailed information on prescription drugs, over the counter treatments, cosmetic treatments and medical conditions.

 UK Drugs in Lactation Advisory Service (UKDILAS) (UK Site) The UK Medicines Information Service (UKMi) NHS Pharmacist-led service providing evidence based information on the safety of drugs in breastfeeding.
-They have risk assessed every drug available in the UK, and this information can be accessed via the SPS website (Search for the drug you are interested in, select that drug ‘monograph’ and scroll down to the lactation section).
+They have risk assessed every drug available in the UK, and this information can be accessed via the SPS website (Search for the drug you are interested in using the search bar, and select the ‘lactation safety information’ link).